ido50/Szyslak/README.md

 * The same goes for templates.
 You don't have to use them, and by default they're expected to be in `src/templates/`.
 * And the same goes for vendor/third-party/bower-managed files.
 By default, they're expected to be in `src/vendor/`.

+The website will have a layout template, always called `layout.html`, and located in the templates directory.

 Here's an example directory structure:

 	src/